What is Ordnungspolitik?

-Business journalist Dr. Karen Horn talks about the relevance of regulatory policy in an interview:
+Business journalist Dr. Karen Horn talks about the relevance of Ordnungspolitik in an interview:

-Learn more about the history of regulatory policy - from antiquity to the early modern period, the ideas of the physiocrats and Scottish moral philosophers as well as the developments of the “Austrians” and Ordoliberalism.
+Learn more about the history of Theory of Orders - from antiquity to the early modern period, the ideas of the physiocrats and Scottish moral philosophers as well as the developments of the “Austrians” and Ordoliberalism.

 Learn more

-Get to know the pioneers of regulatory policy!
-Discover the biographies of their pioneers: Representatives of the Freiburg School and the Austrian Market Process Theory developed Ordoliberalism and protected competition and freedom.
+Get to know the pioneers of Ordnungspolitik!
+Discover the biographies of their pioneers: Representatives of the Freiburg School and the Austrian School of Economics developed Ordoliberalism and protected competition and freedom.

 Learn more